mavolin/corgi/test/README.md

 ## How to Run the Tests

-Since corgi templates are compiled to Go functions, you must first the preparation tests, which will generate the functions then used in the real tests.
+Since corgi templates are compiled to Go functions, you must first run the preparation tests, which will generate the functions then used in the "real" tests.

 All preparation tests have the `prepare_integration_test` build tag.

-Then you may run the integration test using the `integration_test` build tag.
+After generating, you may then run the integration test using the `integration_test` build tag.

 You may also use the `test.sh` script, which will automatically build corgi, run the tests, and then will delete the generated functions.